rajeshsunkari/CourseraDataScience/README.md

 # CourseraDataScience
-This repository contains assignment from Coursera.
+This repository contains assignments from Coursera.